tobychui/arozos/src/README.md

 ```
 .noproxy		=> Do not start a proxy to the given port
 .startscript	=> Send the launch parameter to the "start.bat" or "start.sh" file instead of the binary executable
-.suspended		=> Do not load this subservice during startup.
+.disabled		=> Do not load this subservice during startup.
 But the user can enable it via the setting interface
 ```

 Here is an example "start.bat" used in integrating Syncthing into ArOZ Online System with ".startscript" file placed next